 Guess what I came home to?
 A plant that survived three weeks without me and the map marker in the correct location!
 Best trip ever!

 When David Mihm wrote about the Local Search Ecosystem last May, he suspected that Google was using Industry Canada data to validate its information and our experience certainly supports that theory.
-So instead of pulling a pin around a Google map day in, day out until you go crazy, take a quick stop by your Industry Canada listing and make sure it’s correct!
+So instead of pulling a pin around a Google map day in, day out until you go wild, take a quick stop by your Industry Canada listing and make sure it’s correct!